CoreNebula/make-your-own-discord-bot/README.md

 # Make Your Own Discord Bot
-A frame for a discord bot using discord.js.
-A nice start for those who don't wan't to have to do all of the setup code, and some nice instructions on customization.
+*"A frame for a discord bot using discord.js".*